Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 6. All other external devices.

-Check nutrition
+Check power

 takprosto.cc

-Set up a disk to boot the system
+Configure the disk to boot the system

-Errors may appear during startup: An operating system wasn't found.
-Try disconnecting any drives that don't contain an operating system.
-Press Ctrl+Alt+Del to restart or boot failure.
+Errors may appear during startup: An operating system wasn’t found.
+Try disconnecting any drives that don’t contain an operating system.
+Press Ctrl+Alt+Del to restart or Boot failure.
 Reboot and Select Proper Boot device or Insert Boot Media in selected Boot device.

 1. To restart a computer.